parca-dev/docs/docs/overview.md

 Profiles can be sourced either by an agent, such as Parca Agent, pushing profiles to Parca, or the Parca server pulling profiles from targets via HTTP.
 [Go has popularized having HTTP endpoints to request profiles](https://pkg.go.dev/net/http/pprof) from.
 When pushed or pulled, the profiles are written to Parca's purpose-built storage (read more in-depth details in the [storage documentation](storage.md)).

 Series of profiles in Parca are identified by their unique label combination.
 Parca has a rich set of [gRPC](https://grpc.io/) APIs, Parca's web UI uses [gRPC-web](https://grpc.io/docs/platforms/web/basics/) to communicate with the backend.
-Using the Parca UI a user can query profiles and visualize them using icicle-graphs (upside-down [flamegraphs](https://twitter.com/brendangregg/status/527214217007362049?lang=en)).
+Using the Parca UI a user can query profiles and visualize them using Icicle Graphs (upside-down [Flame Graphs](https://twitter.com/brendangregg/status/527214217007362049?lang=en)).

 ## What does the name "Parca" mean?